Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 We expect this update to take about an hour.
 Access to this website will be unavailable during this time.

-This poster is available in PDF format only.
-Size: 21.59 cm by 27.94 cm / 8.5 in by 11 in
+This poster is available in PNG format only.
+Size: 27.9 cm by 43.2 cm / 11 in by 17 in.

 The ordinary movements that we perform at work - such as gripping, lifting, clicking, twisting, reaching - shouldn't cause pain but when done repeatedly, awkwardly, and forcefully, can lead to ongoing, and sometimes irreversible, pain.

-RSI is a general term for these injuries that affect our tendons, muscles, nerves, joints, and other soft tissues.
+Repetitive strain injuries (RSI) are a general term for these injuries that affect our tendons, muscles, nerves, joints, and other soft tissues.
 They cause persistent or recurring pain, most commonly in the neck, shoulders, forearms, hands, wrists, elbows, and lower limbs.
 Symptoms can also include discomfort, numbness, tingling, weakness, and restricted movement.